Direct Access to the

 • Satellite Operations: Managing the complex network of satellites for communication, Earth observation, and navigation.

-• Mission Planning and Execution: Coordinating the numerous technical aspects of space missions, from launch to mission completion.
+• Mission Planning and Execution: Coordinating the numerous technical aspects of space missions, from Launch to mission completion.

 • Space Station Maintenance: Ensuring the continued operation and safety of space stations like the ISS through complex engineering and logistical efforts.

-• Deep Space Exploration: Developing the advanced technologies and systems required for missions to distant planets and other celestial bodies.
+• Deep Space Exploration: Developing the advanced technologies and systems required for missions to distant planets and other Celestial bodies.

 Well-Known Examples